Crosby, Stills, Nash & Young at Red Rocks in Denver

-Crosby, Stills, and Nash, formerly with The Byrds, Buffalo Springfield, and the Hollies remind one of fabulous harmonies.
+Crosby, Stills, and Nash, formerly with The Byrds, Buffalo Springfield, and The Hollies, remind one of the fabulous harmonies.
 And while they didn’t measure up to studio perfection, they showed that they could still do it.
 In a flood of Baby Boomer revival tours, there are so many who can’t.
-Paul Simon is reaching for the high notes, the group Chicago just can’t any longer.
+Paul Simon is reaching for the high notes; the group Chicago just can’t any longer.

 They took a break at 8:40 to return “with some of our acoustic stuff,” but the break lasted over 35 minutes as the stage crew fumbled with faulty sets.
 Nevertheless, the second half was rewarding.
 They started with “Helplessly Hoping” as they sang

 They are one person,

 They are two alone,